NetApp/netapp-dataops-toolkit/README.md

 NetApp DataOps Toolkit
 =========

-The NetApp DataOps Toolkit is a Python-based tool that simplifies the management of development/training workspaces and inference servers that are backed by high-performance, scale-out NetApp storage.
+The NetApp DataOps Toolkit is a collection of Python-based client tools that simplify the management of data volumes and data science/engineering workspaces that are backed by high-performance, scale-out NetApp storage.
 Key capabilities include:
-- Rapidly provision new high-capacity JupyterLab workspaces that are backed by high-performance, scale-out NetApp storage.
+- Rapidly provision new data volumes (file shares) or JupyterLab workspaces that are backed by high-performance, scale-out NetApp storage.
-- Rapidly provision new NVIDIA Triton Inference Server instances that are backed by enterprise-class NetApp storage.
+- Near-instantaneously clone data volumes (file shares) or JupyterLab workspaces in order to enable experimentation or rapid iteration.
-- Near-instantaneously clone high-capacity JupyterLab workspaces in order to enable experimentation or rapid iteration.
+- Near-instantaneously save snapshots of data volumes (file shares) or JupyterLab workspaces for backup and/or traceability/baselining.
-- Near-instantaneously save snapshots of high-capacity JupyterLab workspaces for backup and/or traceability/baselining.
+- Replicate data volumes (file shares) across different environments.

-- Near-instantaneously provision, clone, and snapshot high-capacity, high-performance data volumes.
+The toolkit includes MCP servers that expose many of these capabilities as "tools" that can be utilized by AI agents.

 ## Getting Started

-The latest stable release of the NetApp DataOps Toolkit is version 2.5.0.
-It is recommended to always use the latest stable release.
-You can access the documentation for the latest stable release [here](https://github.com/NetApp/netapp-dataops-toolkit/tree/v2.5.0)
+The NetApp DataOps Toolkit includes the following client tools:

-The NetApp DataOps Toolkit comes in two different flavors.
-For access to the most capabilities, we recommend using the [NetApp DataOps Toolkit for Kubernetes](netapp_dataops_k8s/).
-This flavor supports the full functionality of the toolkit, including JupyterLab workspace and NVIDIA Triton Inference Server management capabilities, but requires access to a Kubernetes cluster.
+- The [NetApp DataOps Toolkit for Kubernetes](netapp_dataops_k8s/) includes data volume management, JupyterLab management, and data movement capabilities for users that have access to a Kubernetes cluster.

-If you do not have access to a Kubernetes cluster, then you can use the [NetApp DataOps Toolkit for Traditional Environments](netapp_dataops_traditional/).
-However, this flavor only supports data volume management capabilities.
-It does not support the JupyterLab workspace and NVIDIA Triton Inference Server management capabilities that are available with the NetApp DataOps Toolkit for Kubernetes.
+- The [NetApp DataOps Toolkit for Traditional Environments](netapp_dataops_traditional/) includes basic data volume management capabilities.
+It will run on most Linux and macOS clients, and does not require Kubernetes.

 ## Support